After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 However, gas, food, and accommodations add up.
 That’s especially true when you take epic road trips like Mr. TLT and I like to do.
 Not only do we have day-to-day expenses, but we also can’t work as much while we’re on the road.
 (Traditional work – the actual trips are writing research, so technically they’re work.
 But, I digress…)

-To keep getting our road trip fix, we’ve found tons of ways to cut expenses without cutting into the experience and enjoyment.
+To keep getting our road trip fix, we’ve found tons of ways to cut expenses and save money on a road trip without cutting into the experience and enjoyment.

-From road trip food to finding cheap hotels, here are 30+ tips and tricks that can help you save money on your next road trip adventure.
+From road trip food to finding cheap hotels, here are nearly forty tips and tricks that can help you save money on your next road trip adventure.

 SAVE MONEY DRIVING